 The IAAO Standard on Ratio Studies publishes uniformity standards using the coefficient of dispersion (COD).
-The COD is calculated by taking the difference between the ratio for each property and the median ratio (ignoring the positive and negative signs), adding these differences, and dividing by the number of properties.
+The COD is calculated by taking the absolute value of the difference between the ratio for each property and the median ratio, adding these differences, and dividing by the number of properties.
 This determines the average deviation from the median.
 This amount is divided by the median to express the result as a percent of the median; this result is the COD.
 For example, a COD of 15 percent means that properties have ratios that on average deviate by 15 percent from the median ratio.

 The COD and the median percentage deviation are calculated in a similar manner.
 However, the median percentage deviation uses the median deviation while the COD uses the average deviation.
-In calculating the median deviation it only matters whether a property's ratio is above or below the median.
+In calculating the median percentage deviation it only matters whether a property's ratio is above or below the median.
 How far it is above or below the median does not matter.
 But when calculating the average deviation, the amount the property's ratio is above or below the median matters.
 Ratios that are far above or below the median have more influence than properties with ratios near the median.
 This means the COD will tend to be larger than the median percentage deviation.

 Chart 8 shows coefficients of dispersion for residential and nonresidential properties by county.
-The IAAO Standard on Ratio Studies suggests that residential properties have a coefficient of dispersion less than 15 percent.
-Thirteen counties have CODs for residential properties less than 15 percent and twenty-five counties are above.
-The IAAO suggested coefficient of dispersion for nonresidential property is 20 percent or less.
-Eight counties have CODs below 20 percent and thirty counties are above.
+The IAAO Standard on Ratio Studies suggests that residential properties have a coefficient of dispersion in the range of 5-15 percent.
+Twenty counties have CODs for residential properties between 5-15 percent and sixteen counties are above 15 percent.
+The IAAO suggested coefficient of dispersion for nonresidential property is between 5-20 percent.
+Sixteen counties have nonresidential CODs between 5-20 percent and twenty counties are above 20 percent.

 Since this study is based on a sample, it is possible that some of the counties with CODs close to the IAAO standards may, with some probability, satisfy the IAAO standard.
 The coefficient of dispersion does not lend itself to straightforward statistical tests.
-However, a confidence interval for the COD can be constructed by using a repeat sampling or "bootstrap" methodology.
-Under this methodology repeated samples are drawn from the original data and CODs are calculated for each sample.
+However, a confidence interval for the COD can be constructed by using a repeat sampling or "bootstrap" methodology.2 Under this methodology repeated samples are drawn from the original data and CODs are calculated for each sample.
 These calculated CODs are distributed from the lowest to the highest.
 The confidence interval is then constructed so that the lower limit of the interval is the value at which only 5 percent of the calculated CODs in the distribution are smaller.
-The hypothesis that the IAAO standard is met cannot be rejected if the confidence interval contains the 15 percent COD standard for residential property or 20 percent COD standard for nonresidential property.
+The hypothesis that the IAAO standard is met cannot be rejected if the confidence interval contains the 5-15 percent COD standard for nonresidential property or 5-20 percent COD standard for nonresidential property.

-After conducting the repeat sampling procedure it appears that three counties with a nominal residential COD above 15 percent (Clallam, Skamania and Wahkiakum) are close enough to satisfy the IAAO standard for COD on residential property.
-Eleven counties with nominal nonresidential CODs above 20 percent (Asotin, Benton, Franklin, Grant, Island, King, Pierce, San Juan, Skamania, Thurston and Whitman) have CODs close enough to 20 percent to meet the IAAO standard for COD for nonresidential property.
-In conclusion, 16 counties met the standard for residential property, and 19 counties met the standard for nonresidential property.
+After conducting the repeat sampling procedure it appears that eight counties (Chelan, Clallam, Cowlitz, Klickitat, Lewis, Mason, San Juan and Whitman) with nominal residential CODs above 15 percent are close enough to satisfy the IAAO standard for COD on residential property.
+Ten counties with nominal nonresidential CODs above 20 percent (Chelan, Clark, Ferry, Grant, Kittitas, Klickitat, Lewis, Mason, Okanogan and Whatcom) are close enough to satisfy the IAAO standard for COD for nonresidential property.
+In conclusion, 24 counties met the standard for residential property, and 24 counties met the standard for nonresidential property.